April 10, 2019

 STEAM education through Project-Based Learning

-Creating a learning environment that specifically meets the needs of lower and upper elementary students.
+Creating a learning environment that specifically meets the needs of lower and upper elementary students; Intervention Specialist

 Inquiry Based teaching and learning (IB) and Developmental Designs

 IB Focus with both the Middle Years Programme, Diploma Programme, and Career Programme; Equal Opportunity Schools

 Pathways to Success